alrieckert/lazarus/components/chmhelp/README.txt

 1 ) Start Lazarus

-2 ) Install Packages:
+2 ) Install Package:

-    In the Components Menu choose "Open Package File" Browse to the lazarus/components/chmhelp/packages/help/ directory and
+    In the Components Menu choose "Open Package File" Browse to the lazarus/components/chmhelp/packages/idehelp directory and
-    open "lhelpcontrolpkg.lpk"
+    open "chmhelppkg.lpk"

-    You do not need to directly install this package.

-    With the lhelpcontrolpkg package still open, in the Components Menu choose "Open Package File".
-Browse to the lazarus/components/chmhelp/packages/idehelp directory and open chmhelppkg.lpk

-3 ) Now click "Install" this will automatically install the first package we opened.
+3 ) Now click "Install".

 4 ) Restart Lazarus(if it didn't automatically)

 5 ) Open the lhelp project in lazarus/components/chmhelp/lhelp/lhelp.lpi
     Compile lhelp.

-5 ) Configure the paths for the lhelp:
+6 ) Configure the paths for the lhelp:

     From the Help menu choose "Configure Help"
     Change to the "Viewers" tab and select "CHM Help Viewer"